Skip to Content

 • Distribution: Mexico to Argentina

 Breeding practices are less observed, but this species is known for its solitary nature, except during mating season.
-Conservation-wise, the Black Hawk Eagle is not currently classified as endangered; however, habitat destruction poses a potential threat to their populations, necessitating ongoing ecosystem protection efforts.
+Conservation-wise, the Black Hawk-Eagle is not currently classified as endangered; however, habitat destruction poses a potential threat to its population, necessitating ongoing ecosystem protection efforts.

 Long-Crested Eagle